radio3-network/B3OS/README.md

 + Add more CLI apps, look here: https://github.com/radio3-network/B3OS/tree/main/src/apps/terminal
 + Add a text editor for CLI: https://github.com/radio3-network/B3OS/blob/main/src/apps/terminal/text_editor.cpp
 + Add dynamic loading of binaries, look here: https://github.com/radio3-network/B3OS/blob/main/src/apps/launcher/apps.cpp
++ Bluetooth, connect keyboard or mouse.
+Look here: https://github.com/radio3-network/B3OS/blob/main/src/hardware/bluetooth/TerminalBluetooth.cpp

+Just write an issue about any topic you can work to implement and we'll talk about the questions, where you can find what is needed and how to start working on them.

 Other things you can help?